Aravind-Sundararajan/MocoExtendProblem/README.md

 Additionally, if using an opensim version that is lower than 4.5, there are compatibility versions of `WalkSim_predictive.m` and `test_extendProblem_simple.m` to handle OpenSim version 4.2-4.4.
 The output of these scripts are compared against an OutputReference within the `MocoExtendProble\output` directory.
 Note: you should stay on the top-level directory `MocoExtendProblem`.

+Please refer to the [API documentation](https://aravind-sundararajan.github.io/MocoExtendProblem) for more detailed information.

 # License<a name="license"></a>

 MEP is provided under: